itu-otg/jamination-site/README.md

 # Jamination Site

-This repository contains the source code and templates for the Jamination website.
+This repository contains the source code and the templates for the Jamination 8 website.

 ## Project Structure